B-CyberFunker/CATS22Present/README.md

 # CATS22Present

 Displays content on the secondary screen.
 Designed for the CAT S22 but technically compatible with any android 11+ device.
+This app is not currently compatible with the stock ROM.

+It can:
+- Display the time/date on the secondary display.
+- Display a notification text and title on the secondary display.
+- Display a visualiser.
+- Be customized in some ways including background, visualiser style, and font, as well as presets for all 3.

 Has some significant limitations at the moment, including:
 - Potentially non-functional on A14 and/or LOS.